Champions Are Not Always The Fastest In The Field

 The key to winning the original Ultimate Runner Competition was the motivation I had at the time to become the very best all-around runner.
 Strong motivation and leverage are required to accomplish big goals.

-After winning the Ultimate Runner event and retiring from competition, I told my friends that it was much easier for me to run 100-mile weeks, week in and week out, than running 30 miles a week for general fitness.
-I no longer had a big compelling goal for my fitness.
-I was going through the motions.
+After winning the Ultimate Runner Competition and retiring from competitive running, I confided in my friends that running 100 miles weekly was much easier for me than running 30 miles weekly for general fitness.
+The absence of a challenging and inspiring fitness goal made me feel like I was going through the motions.

-I struggled to run just for health and fitness for about three years.
-My weight went up nearly 50 pounds at one point.
-I was one of the best competitive runners, yet I could not find the motivation to stay fit daily after retiring from competition.
+I struggled to maintain my health and fitness for about three years.
+At one point, my weight had increased by nearly 50 pounds.
+Even though I was once one of the best competitive runners, I found it challenging to stay motivated to exercise daily after retiring from competition.

-To me, a champion includes someone who takes the time to work out regularly so they can have more energy to play with their kids.
-I am just as inspired by the person who works hard at losing weight to have a better life with their family as I am by an Olympic champion.
-The mom who sets an example of fitness and health for her kids to follow to have a better life inspires me.
+To me, a champion includes someone who takes the time to work out regularly to have more energy to spend with their kids.
+I am equally inspired by a person who works hard to have a better life with their family as I am by an Olympic champion.
+Parents who set an example of fitness and health for their children to follow inspire me.
+Additionally, people who run and exercise to prevent various diseases and health issues often accompanying aging also motivate me.

-I've coached many champions who were the best in their event over the years.
-However, two of the champions who come to mind never came close to winning a race.
-One woman I coached lost well over 100 pounds and has kept the weight off for over 30 years.
-Another young man lost around 70 pounds, and his life has never been the same—in a life-giving way.
+I have coached many champions who excelled in their respective events.
+However, two particular champions come to my mind, and they never even came close to winning a race.
+One of the women I coached lost over 100 pounds, and she has successfully kept the weight off for more than 30 years.
+Another young man lost around 80 pounds, which positively transformed his life.

 You don't have to be an Olympic champion or the best at an event to find satisfaction in your daily workouts.
-Find a meaningful goal, and you'll discover the motivation to stay healthy and fit for life.
+Find a meaningful goal, and you'll discover the motivation to stay healthy and fit.

 I'll see you at the finish line!